Daoist Training – Qigong & Daoist Training Center

 Enter the path of the Dragon to cross the obstacles of life and to emerge as a messenger of hope and peace.

-Priest Michael was ordained in 2003 as a 22nd generation Longmen Daoist priest.
+Priest Michael was ordained in 2003 as a 22nd-generation Longmen Daoist priest.
 Longmen Priest Ji Zhi Tong of White Cloud Temple, Beijing, China was the officiating priest.
 In 2006 after additional Daoist training and studies, Shifu Michael began to train and ordain others as Daoist priests of The American Dragon Gate Lineage (ADGL), which he founded in 2006.
-Shifu Michael received a second ordination as a 22nd generation Daoshi of the Longmen Dragon Gate sect on December 3, 2016 by Abbot Bernard Shannon of the Temple of Peace and Virtue, and was recognized as an Abbot of The American Dragon Gate Lineage.
+Shifu Michael received a second ordination as a 22nd generation Daoshi of the Longmen Dragon Gate sect on December 3, 2016, by Abbot Bernard Shannon of the Temple of Peace and Virtue, and was recognized as an Abbot of The American Dragon Gate Lineage.

 The Three Treasures of the ADGL

-Reciting Daoist Scriptures
+Reciting Daoist Scriptures and Meditative Reading

 Meditation in the Zuowang Tradition

 Serious followers of the Daoist path are encouraged to apply for training to eventually become ordained Daoist priests of the ADGL.
 Furthermore, it takes a prolonged commitment to the Daoist path to become an ordained Priest, and then to continue that commitment to the Lineage beyond ordination and training.

 Most ADGL members live in the USA, several members live in Canada, and one in Australia.

 Training Levels – The American Dragon Gate Lineage